lava-xyz/sibyls/README.md

 ## Run Sibyls

-If you are running Sibyls, or want to run Sibyls and need help, please email hello (at) lava (dot) xyz to let us know.
+If you are running Sibyls, or want to run Sibyls and need help, please email us.
+You can find our contact info at lava.xyz.

 # TODO
 The following todos are in decreasing priority.